ReactiveX/rxjs/doc/observable.md

 The `Observable` constructor takes one argument: the `subscribe` function.

-The following example creates an Observable to emit the string `'hi'` every second to an subscriber.
+The following example creates an Observable to emit the string `'hi'` every second to a subscriber.

 ```ts
 import { Observable } from 'rxjs';